temporalio/documentation/docs/references/sdk-metrics.md

 ### worker_task_slots_available

-The total number of task execution slots that are currently available.
+The total number of Task Execution slots that are currently available.
 Use the `worker_type` key to differentiate execution slots:

 - `worker_type: WorkflowWorker`: Workflow Tasks